 On satisfying the requirements of this course, postgraduate students will have the knowledge and skills to:

-1. critically analyse the different approaches commonly used in participatory resource management, and the advantages and disadvantages of these different approaches; (LO1)
+- Critically analyse the different approaches commonly used in participatory resource management, and the advantages and disadvantages of these different approaches (LO1)

-2. synthesise and apply the principles and theories underpinning different approaches to participatory resource management in consideration of cultural context and PRM objectives; (LO2)
+- Synthesise and apply the principles and theories underpinning different approaches to participatory resource management in consideration of cultural context and PRM objectives (LO2)

-3. (a) conduct group facilitation identifying and addressing group behaviour characteristics, (b) effectively design participatory processes for different management and cultural situations applying knowledge of PRM approaches, limitations, principles and theories, and (c) monitor and evaluate the success of participatory processes ; (LO3)
+- Employ informed methods for the design and implementation of PRM processes.
+Specifically (a) conduct group facilitation identifying and addressing group behaviour characteristics, (b) effectively design participatory processes for different management and cultural situations applying knowledge of PRM approaches, limitations, principles and theories, and (c) monitor and evaluate the success of participatory processes (LO3)

-4. critically review literature and ‘real life' examples of participatory processes and conflict resolution in NRM; (LO4)
+- Critically review literature and ‘real life' examples of participatory processes and conflict resolution in NRM (LO4)

 Assessment will be based on an individual student-negotiated weighting across the following: